TheAnkurGoswami/Face-Recognition-using-FaceNet/README.md

 This face recognition system is implemented upon a pre-trained FaceNet model achieving a state-of-the-art accuracy.
 The system comes with
-both Live recognition & Image recognition
+both Live recognition & Image recognition.
-It is trained on some celebrity faces.
+It is trained on faces of some celebrities.

 * __Installing dependencies:__